labordynamicsinstitute/nqwi-readin/README.md

-# nqwi-readin
+# Programs to read in National QWI files and variability measures

-Programs to read in National QWI files and variability measures
+See http://labordynamicsinstitute.github.io/nqwi-readin/ for live presentations.